-Click here for more CEP news.
+Click here for more CEPF news.

-Click here for the CEP newsletters.
+Click here for more CEPF newsletters.

-The Department's faculty, staff and I appreciated your interest to know what our programs can offer you with respect to your educational plans and future career endeavors.
-At CEP, we are proud of our renowned faculty, dedicated staff, robust partnerships and successful alumni, and of our students, who emerge from our programs enriched in theory and practice and become agents of change in the education, counseling, school and educational psychology fields.
+Thank you for visiting the Department of Counseling, Educational Psychology, and Foundations (CEPF)'s website at the College of Education, Mississippi State University.
+At CEPF, we are proud of our renowned faculty, dedicated staff, robust partnerships and successful alumni, and of our students, who emerge from our programs enriched in theory and practice and become agents of change in the education, counseling, school and educational psychology fields.

 We are dedicated to our firm belief to lead innovation through teaching and learning.
 Our philosophy is to work closely with students and guide them to develop a deep commitment and respect for themselves and others, their chosen disciplines, and the people they will be working with in their future careers.
 Our programs contribute to human development, adjustment and change by encouraging our diverse faculty and student body to engage in effective practice, innovative inquiry and responsible social action.

-CEP prides itself on its diversity of professional disciplines, including the diversity of cultures and ethnic backgrounds of faculty, staff, and students.
+CEPF prides itself on its diversity of professional disciplines, including the diversity of cultures and ethnic backgrounds of faculty, staff, and students.
 The Department strongly encourages our faculty and students in pursuing cross inter-disciplinary collaboration in reference to teaching, research, and community service.
 Like our great university, our Department is continuously improving in order to teach others how to educate and serve their communities effectively.
 If you want to be deeply involved in shaping the future, this is the place to be to pursue your career goals.